dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-ide/ide-beta.md

 ---
-title: "Develop in the dbt Cloud IDE beta"
+title: "Develop in the dbt Cloud IDE (beta)"
 id: "ide-beta"
 ---